How to Connect Two Routers properly

 What to expect after connecting two routers?

-When two routers are connected properly, the connection allows the network reach to expand.
-And also increases the network potential of connecting with more devices.
-However, there might be some other circumstances that may arise when two routers are connected wirelessly, like access points.
+When two routers are correctly connected, the connection expands the network’s reach and increases the network’s potential to connect with more devices.
+However, other circumstances, like access points, may arise when two routers are connected wirelessly.

 When connected wirelessly, the secondary router acts as an access point.